labsyspharm/harvardtissueatlas/README.md

     {% include vimeo.html id="158396727" autoplay=true muted=true time="1m" %}
     ```

     In the example above, we're indicating that the video should be muted and should autoplay, and that it should start at the 1 minute mark.
 Note that some values can be overridden by the embed settings assigned on Vimeo's video configuration page (namely, `title`, `byline`, `color`, and `portrait`).

-    Availabe parameters include:
+    Available parameters include:

     | Parameter  | Supported Values | Default Value | Description
     |:--------------|:------------|:------|:----------------------|